ReviveMed turns drug discovery into a big data problem and raises $1.5M to solve it

 “Instead of doing experiments,” Pirhaji said, “why don’t we use AI and our database?”
 ReviveMed, which she founded along with data scientist Demarcus Briers and biotech veteran Richard Howell, is the embodiment of that proposal.

-Pharmaceutical companies and research organizations already have a mess of metabolites masses, known interactions, suspected but unproven effects, and disease states and outcomes.
-Plenty of experimentation is done, but the results are frustratingly vague owing to the inability to the inability to be sure about the metabolites themselves or what they’re doing.
+Pharmaceutical companies and research organizations already have a mess of metabolites masses, known interactions, suspected but unproven effects and disease states and outcomes.
+Plenty of experimentation is done, but the results are frustratingly vague owing to the inability to be sure about the metabolites themselves or what they’re doing.
 Most experimentation has resulted in partial understanding of a small proportion of known metabolites.

 That data isn’t just a few drives’ worth of spreadsheets and charts, either.
-Not only does the data comprise drug-protein, protein-protein, protein-metabolite, and metabolite-disease interactions, but they’re including data that’s essentially never been analyzed: “We’re looking at metabolites that no one has looked at before.”
+Not only does the data comprise drug-protein, protein-protein, protein-metabolite and metabolite-disease interactions, but they’re including data that’s essentially never been analyzed: “We’re looking at metabolites that no one has looked at before.”

 The information is sitting in an archive somewhere, gathering dust.
 “We actually have to go physically pick up the mass spectrometry files,” Pirhaji said. (“They’re huge,” she added.)